ltrudu/ZebraScreenSaver/README.md

 If the option "Start when charging / Stop when charging" is enabled, the power events will be monitored.

-The NoSleepService will be launched when the device is connected to a power source.
+The ScreenSaverService will be launched when the device is connected to a power source.

 The service respond to two intent actions (both uses the category: android.intent.category.DEFAULT)